PMArkive/PKX-Box/discord-jwt/README.md

 - DISCORD_REDIRECT_URI - Discord redirect uri
 - REDIRECT_URL - redirect url after the user has successfully logged in
 - JWT_SECRET - secret or key to sign the JWT
-- ADMIN_IDS - a quick Admin hack which should be removed in the future.
-It holds the comma separated Discord user Ids of admins for a platform

 ## Primary tools used